ping7io/docs/docs/exporters/blackbox/modules.md

 nav_order: 2
 ---

-# Blackbox Exporter Modules
+# Blackbox Exporter Endpoints & Modules
 {: .fs-9 .no_toc}

-The Blackbox Exporter module describes the check to execute against the given target and the check that is perfomed on the response if any.
+The Blackbox Exporter _module_ describes the check to execute against the given target and the check that is perfomed on the response if any.
 This page describes the available endpoints and modules.
-{: .fs-6 .fw-300 .no_toc}

 1. TOC
 {:toc}